-The elements of this technique are introduced described below.
+The elements of this technique are described below.

-In this technique the Strengths looks at the internal environment and represents any positive attributes.
-What things are we doing right now that gives us strengths or are a strength of the item under investigation.
+In this technique, Strengths looks at the internal environment and represents any positive attributes.
+What things are we doing right now that gives us strength or are a strength of the item under investigation?

-As with strenghts, Weaknesses look internally at the current situation and represent any negative items which might cause a disadvantage to the organisation or the item being analysed.
+As with strengths, Weaknesses looks internally at the current situation and represents any negative items which might cause a disadvantage to the organisation or the item being analysed.

-Opportunities look externally to the organisation and represent any factors that may be used to create a competitive advnatage for the organisation or the area of the business under investigation.
+Opportunities looks externally to the organisation and represents any factors that may be used to create a competitive advantage for the organisation or the area of the business under investigation.

-As with opportunities, threats look externally to the organisation and represent any factors which may have a negative impact on the organisation or area under investigation.
+As with opportunities, Threats looks externally to the organisation and represents any factors which may have a negative impact on the organisation or area under investigation.

 Making the difference.
 Trusted by leading organisations worldwide, since 1981.